Kartaverse/Reactor-Standalone/HoudiniUsage.md

 ## Reactor Downloads Folder

-With Reactor 4, the default based "Reactor" folder location has changed so it points to the content that is stored in your user account's home folder at:
+With Reactor 4, the default "Reactor" folder location has changed so it points to the content that is stored in your user account's home folder at:

 `$HOME/Reactor/`